imageio/imageio/docs/classes.rst

   .. py:method:: imageio.Format.save(request)

     Return a writer object that can be used to save data and info to the given file.
-Used internally.
 Users are encouraged to use imageio.save() instead.